 Ease of use

 After picture quality, this is the second most important part of the test.
-We cover a lot of the TV's functionality, but it's impossible to check everything a smartTV can do, so we check the things we've found you'll probably use most.
+We cover a lot of the TV's functionality, but it's impossible to check everything a smart TV can do, so we check the things you're most likely to use.

 If you've ever lost your remote control you'll know how essential it is for using your TV.
 Some come with two remotes and in this case we test them both, but the score is based on the best one.

-The tester checks the size and spacing of the buttons, dials or touch pads to make sure they're easy to reach, logically grouped and not too close together.
+- The tester checks the size and spacing of the buttons, dials or touch pads to make sure they're easy to reach, logically grouped and not too close together.